Current Risk Assessment

 Risks Related to Regulatory Environment & Overall Statutory Framework

 In addition to the risks associated with the statutory requirements on how rent levels are set, there are a number of risks resulting from possible changes to the other overall statutory conditions that are relevant to our business.
 Changes to tax provisions, for example, could result in a higher current tax obligation.
-Similarly, changes regarding the extent to which operating and ancillary expenses can be passed on could result in higher property management expenses or lower income in our Value-add Business.
+Similarly, further changes regarding the extent to which operating and ancillary expenses can be passed on could result in higher property management expenses or lower income in our Value-add Business.
 We do not expect these risks to have a material impact.

 In order to be able to pick up on potential changes in the overall statutory framework early on, Vonovia is involved in active dialogue with policymakers and other stakeholders.
 Vonovia is also represented in associations and monitors the legislative procedure and recent court decisions on a regular basis.